 2-10-2009 You can now use 3D glasses to get a more convincing 3D view of the 3D plots in CalcPlot3D.
 You can use Red-Cyan/Red-Blue 3D glasses for almost all of the options, but there is one option for the Amber-Blue 3D glasses that were recently distributed for the Super Bowl halftime feature, and there is an option for Red-Green 3D glasses too.
 There are also two options for viewing the images in 3D without 3D glasses: Stereo Pair and Cross-eyed.
 Try these new viewing options out by selecting them from the View Settings menu in the applet.
 Let me know what you think!
 Click here for the 3D View Help to see more details.

-March 21 - 24, 2013: I hope to present a 2-hour computer minicourse on using CalcPlot3D in multivariable calculus at the 2013 ICTCM conference in Boston, MA.
+March 21 - 24, 2013: I presented a 2-hour computer minicourse on using CalcPlot3D & other Java applets in calculus at the 2013 ICTCM conference in Boston, MA.

 August 13-17, 2012 I presented a 5-day workshop on this project in Puerto Vallarta, Mexico, translated into Spanish.